symfony/symfony-docs/translation.rst

 Fallback Translation Locales
 ----------------------------

-Imagine that the user's locale is ``es_AR`` and that you're translating the key ``Symfony is great``.
+Imagine that the user's locale is ``es_AR`` and that you are translating the key ``Symfony is great``.
 To find the Spanish translation, Symfony actually checks translation resources for several locales:

 #.
 First, Symfony looks for the translation in a ``es_AR`` (Argentinean
    Spanish) translation resource (e.g. ``messages.es_AR.yaml``);

 #.
-If it wasn't found, Symfony looks for the translation in the
+If it was not found, Symfony looks for the translation in the
    parent locale, which is automatically defined only for some locales.
 In this example, the parent locale is ``es_419`` (Latin American Spanish);

 #.
-If it wasn't found, Symfony looks for the translation in a ``es``
+If it was not found, Symfony looks for the translation in a ``es``
    (Spanish) translation resource (e.g. ``messages.es.yaml``);

 #.
-If the translation still isn't found, Symfony uses the ``fallbacks`` option,
+If the translation still is not found, Symfony uses the ``fallbacks`` option,
    which can be configured as follows:

    .. configuration-block::